fene20/memory-game/README.md

 Pushing files to github to complete validation of deployed site
 - 15th May 2021 19:10

-Pushing files to github in case of rebiit due to system updates
+Pushing files to github in case of reboot due to system updates
 - 15th May 2021 19:45

+Updated README file
+- 15th May 2021 23:09